superfly/docs/app-guides/continuous-deployment-with-github-actions.html.md

 **Step 6** is an interesting step - when we ship examples, we avoid putting the `fly.toml` file in the repository by including `fly.toml` in the `.gitignore` file.
 Users should be creating their own with `fly apps create`.
 When using GitHub Actions though, we want `fly.toml` in the repository so the action can use it in the deployment process.

-So, we pull `fly.toml` out of  the `.gitignore`.
+So, we pull `fly.toml` out of `.gitignore`.
 Which then allows us to perform Step 7.

-**Step 7**: Creating a fly.toml file to go into the repository.
+**Step 7**: Run `flyctl apps create` to create a fly.toml file to go into the repository.

 ### Building the workflow